ntnu-itk-autonomous-ship-lab/ship_intention_inference/README.md

 # ship_intention_inference
 Intention model to predict intentions of ships using ais data.
 To use in another project, the files in `inc/` are of interest, in particular `intention_model.h`.
 In addition, a range of .cpp files are made to test and improve the intention model. **Currently, only insert_ais.cpp and generate_intention_model.cpp are supported**.
+The rest of the cpp files are reminants from older versions.

 ## Setup
 To get the intention model to run we need the smile library.
 Therefore, you need to download the correct version of this for your computer from https://www.bayesfusion.com.
 Add the contents of the smile folder to `external/smile`.
 We also need `smile_licence.h`, that must be added to this folder as well, and can be downloaded from the same page.